-(1) Replacement pipe should have a minimum length of one-half of its diametecor in (76.2 mm), whichever is greater, and shall meet or exceed the same design requirements as
+(1) Replacement pipe should have a minimum length of one-half of its diameter or 3 in.
+(76.2 mm), whichever is greater, and shall meet or exceed the same design requirements as those of the carrier pipe.

-The welding-procedure specification shall define minimum remaining wall thickness in the area to be repaired and maximum level of internal pressure during repair.
-Low-hydrogen welding process must be used. \overline{C}
+(2) The welding procedure specification shall define minimum remaining wall thickness in the area to be repaired and maximum level of internal pressure during repair.
+Low-hydrogen welding process must be used.